 Yes, looking back, that sentence is sort of a clunker, but I also think it maybe made me sound smart or whatever.
 I hope.

-Paragraph 5 and 6: variable word count, but 226 at Ohio State
+Paragraph 5 and 6: variable word count

 This is where I talked about teaching for those schools that specifically wanted applicants to address teaching in their statements.
 I mentioned again that I was a tutor in undergrad, as well as that I had done a lot of informal tutoring in my capacity as editor-in-chief at my school’s student newspaper.